-The first is small (49 x 37.5 cm) and when the second was created, a year later in 1950, it had swollen in size (275.3 x 209.8 cm) and detail.
+The first is small (19.3 x 15.8 in) and when the second was created, a year later in 1950, it had swollen in size (108,4 x 82,6 in) and detail.
 Together the two create a sort of animation.

 The images of fertility abound in the second painting.
 There are now numerous women present.
 Two cuttlefish morph into three women, or possibly angels, hovering above the sea.

-In both paintings the objects that surround the Madonna and Child enhance the painting’s mediation on the religious themes.
+In both paintings, the objects that surround the Madonna and Child enhance the painting’s mediation on the religious themes.
 A shell, reminiscent of Botticelli’s Venus (who is another divine figure born without sex), is the origin of a fine thread.
 This thread allows an egg to hover prominently amid storm clouds and between the gap at the top of the altar.

-The shell and egg are aligned with the sheath of wheat and the rose, which hover vertically at the bottom of the altar.
+The shell and egg are aligned with the sheath of wheat and a rose, which hover vertically at the bottom of the altar.
 The wheat links to the other pieces of bread in the image: the body of Christ and the basket that sits on the lower part of the altar.

 The crucifixion is also referenced by the long nail that is affixed to the left side of the altar.
 From this, a second thread suspends a piece of decaying meat.
 The new curtains that hang at the top corners could also be an allusion to the event of the temple curtain splitting at the moment of Jesus’ death on the cross.